splunk/public-o11y-docs/metrics-and-metadata/metric-names.rst

 * Metadata for filtering, grouping, or aggregating
 * Name of entity being measured: For example :code:`hostname`, :code:`production1`
 * Metadata with large number of possible values: Use one dimension key for many different dimension values.
-* Non-numeric values: Numeric dimension values are usually labels rather than measurements.
+* Nonnumeric values: Numeric dimension values are usually labels rather than measurements.

 Example: Custom metric name and dimensions